 Health outcomes are an essential way in which physical and mental wellbeing can be measured as a result of a particular intervention.
 In this particular instance measuring health outcomes is essential for identifying whether participants in a particular green space project have benefited from taking part in this particular form of physical activity.

+One of the difficulties for nature based projects is that there is not one standardised way of measuring health outcomes that is accepted across the board.
+As with any evaluation, what is measured and how depends on the type of intervention, the length of the study and a range of other factors.
+There is work underway nationally to pull together both the evidence available and the methodology used to measure health and wellbeing in nature based projects.

 There have been a number of studies demonstrating the benefits of exposure to green space.
 Two key reports, sponsored by RSPB, published in 2004 and 2007 outline the benefits to physical and mental health arising from contact with the natural environment.
 They detail the types of health issues that could be measured.
 These include the reductions in obesity, heart disease, diabetes, cancer, stress, ADHD, aggression and criminal activity, amongst others.
 The Public Health Outcome Frameworks provides a good example of what to measure, the outcomes being chosen as key health aspirations by Public Health England for the population as a whole and also to identify ways in which the health of sectors of the population can be improved.